adamcegielka/website-html-css-js-adam-cegielka/README.md

 ## Structure of the repository

 - `index.html`: The main HTML file containing the structure of the portfolio website.
-- `style.css`: File containing the page styles and layout.
+- `css`: File containing the page styles and layout.
-- `script.js`: File containing the interactive elements of the page
+- `js`: File containing the interactive elements of the page
-- `images/`: Directory containing the images used in the CV.
+- `images/`: Directory containing the images used in the portfolio.
 - `tips/`: Directory with useful information.

 ## Technologies